CHILD CARE CERTIFICATE PROGRAM

 - Identify sensitive periods in early childhood brain development

-- Demonstrate understanding of the appropriate response to suspected abuse
+- Demonstrate understanding of the appropriate response to suspected child abuse

 - Demonstrate the ability to identify local or state reporting agencies and requirements